plusoneee/music.cluster/README.md

 # m.cluster

-It is for automatically create feature datasets (csv) from your Spotify playlists.
+* It is for automatically create feature datasets (csv) from your Spotify playlists.

+* [Cluster](music.cluster/Cluster/) is for (two) playlists csv file clustering with K-mean.

 ## Python3 Requirments
 ```